praveen-AIT/keras-Sequential/README.md

+In the neural network terminology:

+one epoch = one forward pass and one backward pass of all the training examples batch size = the number of training examples in one forward/backward pass.
+The higher the batch size, the more memory space you'll need. number of iterations = number of passes, each pass using [batch size] number of examples.
+To be clear, one pass = one forward pass + one backward pass (we do not count the forward pass and backward pass as two different passes).
+Example: if you have 1000 training examples, and your batch size is 500, then it will take 2 iterations to complete 1 epoch.

+For instance, let's say you have 1050 training samples and you want to set up a batch_size equal to 100.
+The algorithm takes the first 100 samples (from 1st to 100th) from the training dataset and trains the network.
+Next it takes the second 100 samples (from 101st to 200th) and trains the network again.
+We can keep doing this procedure until we have propagated through all samples of the network.
+A problem usually happens with the last set of samples.
+In our example we've used 1050 which is not divisible by 100 without remainder.
+The simplest solution is just to get the final 50 samples and train the network.

 # keras-Sequential

 The sequential API allows you to create models layer-by-layer for most problems.
 It is limited in that it does not allow you to create models that share layers or have multiple inputs or outputs.